-The Neches RFPG has recommended a total of 309 flood mitigation actions to address flood risk across the planning region.
-Combined, these flood mitigation actions are anticipated to cost \$1.4 billion to implement, shown in Table 0-15.
-Much of the total cost is associated with the Sabine Pass to Galveston Bay Coastal Storm Risk Management Project in Orange County.
-The complete cost of this project is split between the Sabine and Neches RFP as the project will benefit communities in both regions.
+The Neches RFPG recommended a total of 330 flood mitigation actions to address flood risk across the planning region.
+Combined, these flood mitigation actions were anticipated to cost \$4.6 billion to implement, as shown in Table 0-15.
+Much of the total cost was associated with the Sabine Pass to Galveston Bay Coastal Storm Risk Management Project in Orange County.
+The complete cost of this project was split between the Sabine and Neches RFP, as the project will benefit communities in both regions.
+Another large contributor to the total cost was the Willow Marsh Main project in Jefferson County Drainage District No. 6, which proposed four new stormwater detention basins.

 Flood Mitigation Action Number of Recommended Actions Total Flood Mitigation Action Cost

-FME 157 \$89,445,824
+FME 157 \$89,895,824

 FMS 147 \$175,036,700

-FMP 5 \$1,111,720,866
+FMP 26 \$4,326,840,085

-Total 309 \$1,376,203,390
+Total 330 \$4,590,772,609

-TABLE 0-15: TOTAL COST OF RECOMMENDED FLOOD MITIGATION ACTIONS deficient drainage infrastructure in nearly all of the surveys received.
+TABLE 0-15: TOTAL COST OF RECOMMENDED FLOOD MITIGATION ACTIONS

+Stormwater infrastructure and floodplain management activities are historically underfunded programs compared to other infrastructure types, and this is a continued challenge that local entities documented through their initial survey responses.
+Lack of funding was indicated as a primary cause of inadequate or deficient drainage infrastructure in nearly all of the surveys received.
 The Neches RFPG surveyed sponsors to determine how much local funding is available to contribute to these actions.
-Overall, there is an estimated \$1.03 billion of funding need to implement the recommended FMEs, FMSs, and FMPs in this RFP beyond what is anticipated to be funded by local sponsors.
-This figure represents nearly 75 percent of the total cost of the flood mitigation actions identified in this plan.
+Overall, there is an estimated \$4.2 billion of funding needed to implement the recommended FMEs, FMSs, and FMPs in this RFP, beyond what is anticipated to be funded by local sponsors.
+This figure represents 91 percent of the total cost of the flood mitigation actions identified in this plan.